puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

     * **Install** the puppet agent role.
 The cloud provisioner role is optional and is not used in this exercise.
     * Make sure that the unique "certname" matches the hostname you chose for this node.
 (For example, `agent1.example.com`.)
     * **Accept the default responses for every other question** by hitting enter.
 * The installer will then install and configure Puppet Enterprise.

+**Note**: In a production environment there are other ways to install agents that may be faster or simpler.
+For more information, see the [complete installation instructions](./install_basic.html).

 > You have now installed the puppet agent node.
 Stay logged in as root for further exercises.